- What in the World is Pyoderma?

 - Flea infestations in their coats

 - Dermatitis, or any other skin reactions and conditions

 Are There Different Variations of Pyoderma for Dogs?

 Pyoderma is a multi-tier type of infection.
 There are three different forms of pyoderma in dogs, ranging from minor pyoderma to a more severe version of the infection.
 Essentially, each level represents a different seriousness in terms of how deep the pyoderma is in the skin of your dog.

 This is the most easily treated form of pyoderma because it has not embedded itself in any hard-to-reach places yet.
 The bacteria has definitely made itself known but has yet to actually break the epidermis of your dog's coat, meaning it has not gone beyond the surface.
 At this point, the bacteria is bothering the external skin cells of your dog and causing irritation.
 The red parts of your dog's coat are signifying the fact that something unwanted and unwelcome is trying to make its way beneath the skin cells, so your dog's body is trying its very best to prevent this from happening.

 Refers to the next level of pyoderma in dogs.
 You can tell that surface pyoderma has graduated to superficial pyoderma because this is when dogs begin to lose hair.
-The bacteria enters the epidermis through the very miniscule openings of hair follicles.
+The bacteria enter the epidermis through the very miniscule openings of hair follicles.
 Hair begins to fall out as a result of these bumpy sores.

 Is as internal as pyoderma can be.
 Pyoderma is considered Deep Pyoderma when the depth of infection reaches the point where it becomes deep-rooted, the bacteria responsible for the pyoderma has inserted itself beneath the top layer of your dog’s skin.
 The bacteria has fully infected the hair follicles of your dog's coat, and not only does hair continue to fall out, but it also leaves bald patches on your doggy's body.

 Pyoderma in Dogs: Signs and Symptoms to Look Out For